Similar to the SQL GROUP BY clause pandas DataFrame.groupby()

 Yields below output.

-Most of the time we would need to perform groupby on multiple columns of DataFrame, you can do this by passing a list of column labels you wanted to perform group by on.
+Most of the time we would need to perform groupby on multiple columns of DataFrame, you can do this by passing a list of column labels you want to perform groupby on.

 # Group by multiple columns